Revisiting the dynamics of Bose-Einstein condensates in a double well by deep learning with a hybrid network: Direct Learning

 \section{Direct Learning}

-For showing the robustness of DL that can be applied for physical problems we aim to solve the fractional population difference and phase dynamics in a double-well trap, simply using this method.
-Nowadays DL can be regarded as a shortcut for this target.
-Because once a data set has been formed by original numerical solutions, {\it e.g.} in the current case, it reveals its strength in generating similar results for $\phi(t)$ and $z(t)$ with the trained network.
-Most interestingly, it can even predict about unknown results beyond the original data set with the strong prediction ability.
+To show the robustness of DL which can be applied for diverse physical problems, we first take this double-well model as an example, since both the fractional population difference $z(t)$ and the phase dynamics $\phi(t)$ of two BECs can be analytically solved here.
+Nowadays the DL method is regarded as a shortcut for this target.
+Because once a data set has been formed by using part of the original data obtained from numerical simulations, it reveals a strong ability of generating similar data $\phi(t)$ and $z(t)$ with the training network.
+Most interestingly, benefiting from the ability of strong prediction it can even give other unknown results which are beyond the original data set.

 Our work starts from equation (\ref{equation4}) by setting {\it e.g.} $z(0)=0.6$, $\phi(0)=0$, arising $\Lambda_c=10$.
-The original parameter is fixed to $\Lambda\in[5.6,14.6]$ covering two regimes.
-The data set is formed by uniformly separating 90001 $\Lambda$ values within $\Lambda\in[5.6,14.6]$, and solving the corresponding $\phi(t)$ and $z(t)$ for each $\Lambda$ via the method of fourth-order Runge-Kutta algorithm.
+The original parameter range is fixed to $\Lambda\in[5.6,14.6]$ covering two regimes: MQST and BJJ.
+The data set is formed by uniformly separating 90001 $\Lambda$ values within this range and solving $\phi(t)$ and $z(t)$ for each $\Lambda$ via the method of fourth-order Runge-Kutta.
 The time interval is $\Delta t=0.02$ with a unit of $1/2K$.
-As a result, we finally obtain two 2D data sets for $z$ and $\phi$ in the space of $(\Lambda,t)$ and each contains 90001$\times$501 datum.
+As a result, we can finally obtain two two-dimension data sets for $z$ and $\phi$ in the space of $(\Lambda,t)$.
+Each contains 90001$\times$501 datas.
 While training the network with data sets we randomly choose 9000 samples as a validation set, leaving the remaining 81001 samples for training.
 All computing results are based on Intel Core i7-7900X @3.30GHz and GeForce RTX 2060 with 1024 batch size and 32 filter size on Python 3.8.